moT01/create-a-coderoad-tutorial/README.md

 #### HINTS

 * This is a hint to help people through the test
-* And a second hint for L1S1
+* Second hint for L1S1, don't worry if the hints don't show up yet
 ```

 The above tutorial has an introduction page and one lesson.
 Note that the "lessons" need to start with `## Ln` (e.g. `## L1`) and "steps", or tests, need to start with `### LnSn` (e.g. `### L1S1`).